speckerf/treemendous/README.md

   dplyr::slice_head(n=3) %>%
   dplyr::select(dplyr::matches('Orig|Matched|Accepted'), -'matched')
 ```
 Note that a warning message is produced "Please consider calling highlight_flags() to investigate potential ambiguities upon resolving synonyms to accepted names".
 Potential ambiguities could have been resolved in your dataset and it is suggested to use _highlight_flags()_ to know more and decide if you want to check them manually.
-The _highlight_flags()_ function should be used separetely from the others as it will only return species that have some flag and not the full dataset.
+The _highlight_flags_ function should be used separately from the others as it will only return species that have some flag and not the full dataset.
+Note also that each entry can have multiple flags:

 ```{r, message=FALSE}
 flags <- result %>% highlight_flags('WFO')